Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 This means the request to our server running local does not work.
 This is because we cannot run localhost servers on an ESP, because then the localhost would be on the ESP32.
 We need our IP adres to replace the localhost.
 IP adres is the same as calling localhost, but IP adresses are more specific (like in this case, where we need the localhost from the laptop, not the ESP).

+> **_NOTE:_**  Here is where we have to re-arange some things to make it actually work for the thing we want to do, because we can't run a server on a localhost connection, because that is device based, and we want 2 devices to communicate with each other over the server.

+#### Re-arange and added the right IP
 You can find your IP adress by typing this in the terminal:
 ```
 ifconfig